NVB9ALT/Realism-pack./README.md

 # Realism-pack
-**COMING SOON: Making features toggleable!**
+*Notice: the Tampermoney version may not work properly.
+If this is the case, please try the bookmarklet version if you are able to.*

-**EDIT: sorry about the wait, Kolos26 is currently in charge of the addon and is not available as of mid-June 2023**
+**This addon needs several updates and an implementation of toggleable features.
+Kolos26 is currently in charge of the addon, however he seems to have neglected it.
+I may have to reinstate myself as the primary maintainer soon because of this.
+I apologize for the wait.**

 This massive addon adds over 30 new features, realism fixes, and a few bug fixes.
 The goal of this project is to modify GeoFS to make it as realistic as possible and expand its capabilities.</br>
 You can review the full list of additional features and changes below.